Marvel Two-In-One #4-5

 Quality Rating: C+

 Chronological Placement Considerations: Steve Rogers is still Captain America at this point, placing this before Captain America #176.
-Which means it's pushed way back in publication time.
+Note that i don't count the locals in time travel stories, so the Guardians of the Galaxy are not listed as Characters Appearing.

 Inbound References (7): show